+Corporate governance >

-Corporate governance Business ethics and compliance Stakeholder engagement Innovation
+Business ethics and compliance >

+Stakeholder engagement >

+Innovation >

+Digitalization >

+Customer rights and satisfaction >

 Engaging with our various stakeholder groups creates opportunities to learn more about their needs, concerns, and expectations regarding our company and business activities.
 It also enables us to present our perspective on a sustainable energy world and our role in bringing it about.
 This open dialogue promotes understanding and trust and also helps us identify and minimize - or exploit - previously unrecognized risks and opportunities of our business activities.